 The retreat ceremony serves a twofold purpose.
 It signals the end of the official duty day and serves as a ceremony for paying respect to the flag.
 Because the time for the end of the duty day varies, the commander designates the specific time for the retreat ceremony.

 The retreat ceremony may take place in the unit area, on the base parade ground, or in the vicinity of the flagstaff.
-If conducted at the base parade ground, retreat is a part of the parade ceremony.
+If conducted at the base parade ground, retreat is part of the parade ceremony.
 If conducted within the unit area, it is usually a ceremony not involving a parade.
-If the retreat ceremony is conducted at the Flagstaff, the units participating may be formed in the line or they may be passed, depending on the size and number of units and the space available.
+If the retreat ceremony is conducted at the flagstaff, the units participating may be formed in the line or they may be passed, depending on the size and number of units and space available.

 When persons not assigned to a formation are outdoors and in uniform, on the first note of retreat, they should face the flag (if visible) or music and assume the position of parade rest.

 Shortly before the specified time for retreat, the band and troops participating in the ceremony are positioned facing the flagstaff and dressed.
 If marching to and from the flagstaff, the band precedes the troops participating in the ceremony.

 If the band and troops march to the flagstaff, a flag security detail also marches to the flagstaff, halts, and is given the command Parade, REST by the senior member.

 As soon as the troops are dressed, the commander commands Parade, REST.
 The commander then faces the flagstaff, assumes the position of the troops, and waits for the specified time for retreat.

 The commander orders the band leader to sound retreat at the specified time by commanding SOUND RETREAT.